chandrasaptadeep7-cell/ESP8266-Smart-Laptop-Battery-Manager/README.md

 # Python ESP8266 Laptop Charging Control
-   IoT-based laptop battery charging cutoff system using Python and ESP8266.
-Automatically controls charger state over Wi-Fi based on battery percentage to improve battery longevity.
+   Python-based desktop application that communicates with an ESP8266 over Wi-Fi to automate external laptop charger control based on battery percentage.
+Developed to demonstrate hardware-software integration, HTTP networking, and embedded IoT programming.
    An IoT-based battery management system that automatically controls a laptop charger using Python and an ESP8266 over Wi-Fi based on real-time battery percentage.
    This project demonstrates Python-to-Hardware communication, embedded firmware development, and IoT networking.
 I built a prototype to demonstrate hardware-software integration using Python     and ESP8266.
 The battery percentage served as a real-world event source to automate charger control over Wi-Fi.